skypjack/entt/docs/md/entity.md

 allow different things.

-An `observer` is initialized with an instance of a registry and a set of rules that describe what are the entities to intercept.
+An `observer` is initialized with an instance of a registry and a set of rules that describes what are the entities to intercept.
 As an example:

 ```cpp
 entt::observer observer{registry, entt::collector.replace<sprite>()};
 ```

-The class is default constructible if required and it can be reconfigured at any time by means of the `connect` member function.
+The class is default constructible and can be reconfigured at any time by means of the `connect` member function.
 Moreover, instances can be disconnected from the underlying registries through the `disconnect` member function.<br/>
-The `observer` offers also some member functions to query its internal state and to know if it's empty or how many entities it contains.
+The `observer` offers also what is needed to query the internal state and to know if it's empty or how many entities it contains.
 Moreover, it can return a raw pointer to the list of entities it contains.

 However, the most important features of this class are that: